benetech/martus.martus-build/BuildFiles/Documents/Mac-install-README.txt

 If an earlier version of Martus has been installed on this computer, you must first delete all of the Martus-related jar files from the /Library/Java/Extensions folder.
 This is very important, and Martus may not work correctly if you skip this step.
+You may be prompted to enter the admin username/password to delete these files.

 The Martus-related jars are:
 - InfiniteMonkey.jar
 - bc-jce.jar
 - bcprov-jdk14-135.jar